 The Core Difference

-An estimate says "this will probably cost around $X." A quote says "this will cost exactly $X." A proposal says "here's why you should hire me, and it will cost $X."
+Put simply: an estimate says "probably around $X." A quote says "exactly $X." A proposal says "here's why you should hire me, and it'll cost $X."

 When to Use an Estimate